 From the Principal I am delighted to be able to welcome you as you view the pages of our website.
-Please make sure that you do take a look at our newsletters, which are posted here on the website during the term.
+Please make sure that you do take a look at our newsletters, which are posted here on the website website.
+Please do take a look which are poster during the term.